awslabs/amazon-quicksight-embedding-sdk/README.md

 #### 🔹 toggleSchedulingPane *() => Promise&lt;ResponseMessage&gt;*

-If you want to toggle the scheduling pane, use the following method:
+If you want to toggle the scheduling pane, use the below method:

 ```javascript
     embeddedConsoleExperience.toggleSchedulingPane();